 Rows.
 Horizontal pulling exercises are always known as rows.
 It doesn’t matter if you’re using a dumbbell, kettlebell, barbell,…

 One of the muscles that will make the biggest difference in your physique is one that is often neglected.

 I’m talking about the medial delt.
 It’s the middle part of the deltoid group and it is the muscle that will make your shoulders pop.
 This lateral muscle is critical for developing a powerful looking build, and I want to make sure you’re giving it the attention it deserves.

-The medial delt needs 2-3 days of 60-100 reps of focused work to develop well.
+The side delt needs 2-3 days of 60-100 reps of focused work to develop well.
 Vertical pressing exercises aren’t enough on their own.

 Make sure to include the moves below into your routine to grow the middle delt to maximum.

 Unlike behind the neck pulldowns, behind the neck overhead presses are a good idea.
 When you move the barbell behind your neck you shift the focus from the front delt to the medial delt.